Soontao/presentations/src/node/cap/cap-test.md

 > Benefits

-- only single service CSN (and its dependency) is processed, so fast
+- only single service CSN (and its dependency) is processed, so its fast
 - request is handled by `cds.Service` framework, handlers are performed as expected
-- could trigger `cds.Service` layer exceptions
+- could trigger `cds.Service` layer hooks/handlers/exceptions
 - no database dependency, feel free to mock the results you want without data preparation

 > Disadvantages